KartikAsabe/Machine_LearningProjects/README.md

-# my_repo
+# Machine_LearningProjects
-This repo has been created for demonstration purpose only
+This repo consists if all the ML projects